C API reference¶

 The data is returned in a

-can be re-used across calls to this functions to re-use memory allocations, and once it is no longer needed, users should callvesin_free
+VesinNeighborList.
+For an initial call, theVesinNeighborListshould be zero-initialized (or default-initalized in C++).
+TheVesinNeighborListcan be re-used across calls to this functions to re-use memory allocations, and once it is no longer needed, users should callvesin_freeto release the corresponding memory.- Parameters:

 points – positions of all points in the system;